 When a rate other than the current or committed rate is used, prominent disclosure of the basis of presentation and the anticipated effects of the current interest rate environment should appear in the introduction to the pro forma financial statements and wherever pro forma information is provided.

-Normally, tax effects should be calculated with reference to the statutory rate in effect during the periods for which the pro forma income statements are presented.
+Normally, tax effects should be calculated with reference to the statutory rate in effect during the periods for which the pro forma statements of comprehensive income are presented.
 If taxes are not calculated on that basis, or if unusual effects of loss carryforwards or other aspects of tax accounting are depicted, an explanation should be provided in a note to the pro forma financial statements.

 Companies are allowed to use different rates if they are factually supportable and disclosed.

-Effects of new major distribution, cost sharing, or management agreements, and compensation or benefit plans may be reflected only if amounts are factually supportable, directly attributable to the transaction, and expected to have a continuing impact on the statement of operations.
+Effects of new major distribution, cost sharing, or management agreements, and compensation or benefit plans may be reflected only if amounts are factually supportable, directly attributable to the transaction, and expected to have a continuing impact on the statement of comprehensive income.

 For example: In connection with a spin-off of a subsidiary, a formal management agreement between a registrant or target subsidiary and its parent that provides for payments intended to cover administrative costs incurred by the parent on behalf of the subsidiary may be terminated or modified.
 If a new agreement is executed with different terms or the old agreement is terminated and no new agreement is entered into because the subsidiary or its new parent will now perform the activities covered by the previous management agreement, pro forma adjustment for the contractually modified fee may be made.

-3290.2If a pro forma statement of operations is presented, management should limit it to information that is reliably determinable and not include forward-looking information within the pro forma statement of operation.
-Management also should disclose how the pro forma statement of operations is not indicative of operations going forward because it necessarily excludes various operating expenses.
+3290.2If a pro forma statement of comprehensive income is presented, management should limit it to information that is reliably determinable and not include forward-looking information within the pro forma statement of comprehensive income.
+Management also should disclose how the pro forma statement of comprehensive income is not indicative of operations going forward because it necessarily excludes various operating expenses.
 Material assumptions also should be fully explained in a note.
 If factually supportable, certain adjustments may demonstrate the effects of the changes in operations that may have affected historical revenues or operating expenses had they been implemented at the beginning of the historical period.
 [Instruction 4 to S-X Article 11] See Section 2065 for guidance about form and content of carve out financial statements.
 The limitations of the pro forma information should be explained clearly.

 (Last updated: 9/30/2008)